To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Minister Tina Joemat-Petterson intends taking the public protector to court over a report on the tender to manage the state's fishery vessels.
+Fisheries Minister Tina Joemat-Petterson has challenged the public protector's report on the tender to manage the state's fishery vessels.
+(Gallo)

 Just three days before public protector Thuli Madonsela releases a report on the upgrades at President Jacob Zuma’s Nkandla home, a senior government minister announced that she is taking her to court.

 Agriculture, Forestry and Fisheries Minister Tina Joemat-Petterson served the court papers on Madonsela on Friday, challenging her report on the tender to manage the state's fishery vessels which was released on December 4.

 Madonsela recommended that Zuma consider disciplinary action against Joemat-Petterson for "reckless dealing with state money and services, resulting in fruitless and wasteful expenditure, loss of confidence in the fisheries industry in South Africa, alleged decimation of fisheries resources in South Africa and delayed quota allocations due to lack of appropriate research".

 Joemat-Petterson now wants the high court to review and correct the report, including its findings and recommendations, or set it aside.

 On Sunday morning, Joemat-Petterson told journalists at a press briefing in Cape Town that there were flaws and inaccuracies in Madonsela's report and that her attempts to resolve the issues with the public protector had been unsuccessful.